-- · Internally marked assessments for each unit. - An externally sat examination may be
+- To gain this qualification, students will complete the following assessments: - Internally marked assessments for each unit. - A work experience portfolio - An externally sat examination may be

 Please note this course is one year only in the first instance.
 Only upon successful completion of the first year, will students be invited to complete the second-